bash-bits/bb-import/README.md

 #### [CLONE THE REPO](#toc)

-If you want to get fussy and set all your own options for everything (one of *THOSE* people), then you're going to want to clone a copy of the repo to your local machine and install it manually.
+If you want to get fussy and set all your own options for everything, then you're going to want to clone a copy of the repo to your local machine and install it manually.

 First step, is to clone the repo: